kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-10-andre-onana-is-confident.md

 Not enough of his passes are driven.
 He likes playing these high looping passes made for taller and stronger forwards to bring down.
 Manchester United doesn't currently have forwards like Lautaro Martinez, Romelu Lukaku, and Edin Dzeko who can bring down physically demanding long passes.
 They may be bullied off the ball.

 He won't have a short pass outlet to lean on like Alessandro Bastoni at Inter.
 Onana completed 9.33 short passes per 90 at Inter.
 To put that into perspective, Ederson only completed 6.77 for Manchester City, and David De Gea completed only 5.24 for Manchester United.
-It's a lot of short passes.
+Above average amount of short passes from the goalkeeper.

 How will he adjust?
 Will Casemiro need to drop more frequently?
 How will the wingers cope with the added pressure of recieving with their back to goal.